Valensas/VeaconSDK/Example/Pods/VeaconSDK/README.md

     }
 }
 ```
-##### Important note: If your application uses geolocation features, because apple restricts the total number of CLRegion objects that an application uses, monitoring may fail.
+##### Important note: If your application uses geolocation features, because Apple restricts the total number of CLRegion objects that an application uses, monitoring may fail.
 #### Veacon Mode
 You may want to turn your device into a Veacon device.
 After you turn your device into a Veacon, you can assign scenarios to it from Veacon portal with its device name.
 In order to enable Veacon Mode, add the following lines of code to your application:
 ```c